-Frank Blum, PhD, Professor and Harrison I. Bartlett Chair
+Frank Blum, PhD, Professor, Harrison I. Bartlett Chair, and Chair

 Chemistry is the science that deals with the composition, structure and interactions of matter.
-Materials obtained from the earth, such as ores, petroleum and natural gas, as well as those from plants and animals, such as food, fibers and medicines, are all studies and modified through chemical means.
-From natural materials, chemists create new and useful substances that add to the enjoyment of life.
-They develop new drugs to fight disease and new agents to combat pests that destroy crops.
+Materials obtained from the earth, such as ores, petroleum and natural gas, as well as those from plants and animals, such as food, fibers and medicines, are all studied and modified through chemical means.
+From natural materials, chemists create new and useful substances that enhance life.
+Chemists develop new drugs to fight disease, new agents to combat pests that destroy crops, and new materials for structures or electronics.
 Chemists are at the forefront in advancing new technologies to solve problems involving human and animal health, the environment, energy alternatives and conservation, new materials, detection of hazardous substances and crime scene investigations.